pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You can get more with a kind word and a gun than you can a kind word alone."
 --Al Capone

+"This is the recipe.
+What they're going to do to these Nordic peoples is that they're going to turn them into reputable members of the international community....This is an age-old strategy that has worked on all sorts of peoples.
+I mean, to just name a few you could say thye Visigoths and the Ostrogoths and the Lombards and the Vandals and, yes, a couple of centuries before this time period, even the Franks themselves were in this same situation, and the Romans cooked them using the recipe into nice, civilized states.
+Now the term 'cooked' is the way the Chinese used to describe this process when they used to do almost the very same thing to the so-called barbarians on their borders....Certain things tend to work, and so you see them brought up again and again.
+And this idea of 'cooking the barbarians' next door is something you see over and over, and the recipe is different place to place.
+Like the Chinese version doesn't include Christianity.
+The version here in the European context does....In deffect, what the recipe is is destroying the culture of the peoples you're targeting and then replacing it with one more like your own.
+The reasons one can do this with a clear conscience is what makes this sort of a dual-use kind of strategy for a Frankish ruler or a Byzantine ruler.
+And by dual use I mean there's a wonderful way one can console onesself thinking one is doing a favor for the very people on the receiving end of this treatment.
+If you are a Christian ruler, for example, and you are bringing the Christian religion to a bunch of pagans and a bunch of heathens, you are doing them a great deed.
+This is a gift.
+You are helping them potentially get in to heaven.
+You are showing them the truth....You are showing them the error of their ways, and this makes you a better person for doing so.
+At the same time, this will create conditions on your border that are much more stable, controllable, answerable, and that will long-term eliminate your pirate problem....
+&emsp;&emsp;&emsp;In this time period, Christianity shouldn't be thought of the way somebody might think of it today, like merely a spiritual change of focus....It is truly, let's call it a 'civilizational commitment'.
+And this is one of the big selling points, by the way.
+If you're trying to sell this to a potential Viking ruler, somebody you could back and get behind and say 'Hey, let me tell you why you should convert to Christianity and why your people should and what's in it for you.'
+I mean, it is essentially instant legitimacy for a ruler, instant legitimacy for his dynastic successors--so dynastic security--, instant infrastructure, and instant literacy.
+Just add Jesus.
+We're going to bring in educated people who write.
+They'll start chronicling hyour story, your history, the greatness of your people, your crop yields, all of that overnight.
+Right?
+Literacy will arrive.
+We'll start building things.
+We'll start teaching your people.
+The whole thing is state building in a very real sense of the word."
+--Dan Carlin, Twilight of the Aesir I, ~2:50:00

 "Men are four times more likely than women to commit suicide, even though women attempt it more.
 So men are better at it."
 --George Carlin